Blog & News

 Lincoln is less well known for his role in establishing, on a national basis, the Thanksgiving holiday, that most uniquely American of holidays.
 He did so in October, 1863, in the darkest months of the prolonged American Civil War.

 Thanksgiving had been observed more casually prior to that time and with considerable variation by region.
-Colonial settlers here in Massachusetts are credited with celebrating the first thanksgiving celebration in the “New World” in 1621, and George Washington proclaimed a day of Thanksgiving on November 26, 1789 just after the formation of the United States by the ratification of the Constitution.
+Colonial settlers here in Massachusetts are credited with celebrating the first thanksgiving in the “New World” in 1621.
+Just after the formation of the United States by the ratification of the Constitution, George Washington proclaimed a day of Thanksgiving to occur on November 26, 1789.

 But in terms of making it a national day of celebration, applicable to all Americans, “in every part of the United States, and also those who are at sea, and those who are sojourning in foreign lands,” Lincoln gets the full credit for urging us to “set apart and observe the last Thursday of November” expressly as a national day of gratitude and “humble penitence.”